-As stated under Surface Waters, Accidents and Spills of Hazardous Materials, train accidents or derailments could cause tanker cars to rupture and spill crude oil into the environment.
+As stated under Surface Waters, Accidents and Spills of Hazardous Materials, train accidents or derailments could cause traintanker cars to rupture or overturn and spill crude oil or frac sand into the environment.
 Due to Uinta Basin crude oil properties, the oil would start to congeal and solidify upon contact with the ground and cooling down and, therefore, would be unlikely to physically seep into the ground.
-The Coalition has also proposed voluntary mitigation measures to minimize potential impacts related to spills of crude oil.
+Similarly, frac sand is a solid substance that would not penetrate into the ground, and due to its non-toxic properties, it would have no effect on groundwater quality.
+The Coalition has also proposed voluntary mitigation measures to minimize potential impacts related to spills of crude oil and frac sand.
 These measures include a commitment to preparing a hazardous materials emergency response plan; complying with applicable regulations and tribal ordinances related to the safe and secure transportation of hazardous materials; and notifying appropriate federal, state, and tribal environmental agencies as required under federal, state, and tribal law in the event of a reportable spill (VM-11, VM-12, VM-13, VM-14, VM-15).